paulkarpenko/us-code-ui/uscode/title-20-education/chapter-028-higher-education-resources-and-student-assistance.md

     (iii) has made payments of not less than the payments required under a standard repayment plan under section 1078(b)(9)(A)(i) or 1087e(d)(1)(A) of this title with a repayment period of 10 years;

-    (iv) has made payments under an income-contingent repayment plan under [section 1087e(d)(1)(D) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1087e/d/1/D&num=0&edition=prelim); or
+    (iv) has made payments under an income-contingent repayment plan under [section 1087e(d)(1)(D) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1087e/d/1/D&num=0&edition=prelim) (as such section was in effect on the day before the date of the repeal of [section 1087e(e) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1087e/e&num=0&edition=prelim); or

     (v) has been in deferment due to an economic hardship described in section 1085(o) of this title;

-(8) a borrower who is repaying a loan made under part B or D pursuant to income-based repayment may elect, at any time, to terminate repayment pursuant to income-based repayment and repay such loan under the standard repayment plan; and
+(8) a borrower who is repaying a loan made under part B or D pursuant to income-based repayment may elect, at any time, to terminate repayment pursuant to income-based repayment and repay such loan under the standard repayment plan or the Repayment Assistance Program under [section 1087e(q) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1087e/q&num=0&edition=prelim); and

 (9) the special allowance payment to a lender calculated under [section 1087–1(b)(2)(I) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1087–1/b/2/I&num=0&edition=prelim), when calculated for a loan in repayment under this section, shall be calculated on the principal balance of the loan and on any accrued interest unpaid by the borrower in accordance with this section.

-**(c) Eligibility determinations**
+**(c) Eligibility determinations; automatic recertification**

-(1) **In general** — The Secretary shall establish procedures for annually determining the borrower’s eligibility for income-based repayment, including verification of a borrower’s annual income and the annual amount due on the total amount of loans made, insured, or guaranteed under part B or D (other than an excepted PLUS loan or excepted consolidation loan), and such other procedures as are necessary to effectively implement income-based repayment under this section.
+(1) **In general** — The Secretary shall establish procedures for annually determining, in accordance with paragraph (2), the borrower’s eligibility for income-based repayment, including the verification of a borrower’s annual income and the annual amount due on the total amount of loans made, insured, or guaranteed under part B or D (other than an excepted PLUS loan or excepted consolidation loan), and such other procedures as are necessary to effectively implement income-based repayment under this section.
+The Secretary shall consider, but is not limited to, the procedures established in accordance with [section 1087e(e)(1) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1087e/e/1&num=0&edition=prelim) (as in effect on the day before the date of repeal of subsection (e) of [section 1087e of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1087e)) or in connection with income sensitive repayment schedules under [section 1078(b)(9)(A)(iii) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1078/b/9/A/iii&num=0&edition=prelim) or 1078–3(b)(1)(E) of this title.

-(2) **Procedures for eligibility** — The Secretary shall—

-  (A) consider, but is not limited to, the procedures established in accordance with [section 1087e(e)(1) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1087e/e/1&num=0&edition=prelim) or in connection with income sensitive repayment schedules under section 1078(b)(9)(A)(iii) or 1078–3(b)(1)(E) of this title; and

-  (B) carry out, with respect to borrowers of any loan made under part D (other than an excepted PLUS loan or excepted consolidation loan), procedures for income-based repayment plans that are equivalent to the procedures carried out under [section 1087e(e)(8) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1087e/e/8&num=0&edition=prelim) with respect to income-contingent repayment plans.
+(2) **Automatic recertification**

+  (A) *In general* — The Secretary shall establish and implement, with respect to any borrower enrolled in an income-based repayment program under this section or under [section 1087e(q) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1087e/q&num=0&edition=prelim), procedures to—

+    (i) use return information disclosed under section 6103(l)(13) of title 26, pursuant to approval provided under [section 1098h of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1098h), to determine the repayment obligation of the borrower without further action by the borrower;

+    (ii) allow the borrower (or the spouse of the borrower), at any time, to opt out of disclosure under such section 6103(l)(13) and instead provide such information as the Secretary may require to determine the repayment obligation of the borrower (or withdraw from the repayment plan under this section or under [section 1087e(q) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1087e/q&num=0&edition=prelim), as the case may be); and

+    (iii) provide the borrower with an opportunity to update the return information so disclosed before the determination of the repayment obligation of the borrower.

+  (B) *Applicability* — Subparagraph (A) shall apply to each borrower of a loan eligible to be repaid under this section or under [section 1087e(q) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1087e/q&num=0&edition=prelim), who, on or after the date on which the Secretary establishes procedures under such subparagraph (A)—

+    (i) selects, or is required to repay such loan pursuant to, an income-based repayment plan under this section or under [section 1087e(q) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1087e/q&num=0&edition=prelim); or

+    (ii) recertifies income or family size under such plan.

 **(d) Special rule for married borrowers filing separately** In the case of a married borrower who files a separate Federal income tax return, the Secretary shall calculate the amount of the borrower’s income-based repayment under this section solely on the basis of the borrower’s student loan debt and adjusted gross income.

-**(e) Special terms for new borrowers on and after July 1, 2014** With respect to any loan made to a new borrower on or after July 1, 2014—
+**(e) Special terms for new borrowers on and after July 1, 2014 and before July 1, 2026** With respect to any loan made to a new borrower on or after July 1, 2014 and before July 1, 2026—

 (1) subsection (a)(3)(B) shall be applied by substituting “10 percent” for “15 percent”; and